samanthaming/code-tidbits/posts/38-html-download-attribute.md

 [Can I Use: Download attribute](https://caniuse.com/#feat=download)

+## What's the use case for passing a new filename?

+Question: What would be use case for this?
+Isn't it logical to name your file how you want it to be downloaded?

+My response: Yes, that would be ideal.
+But sometimes you might have a custom file naming convention you need to follow which might not makes sense for the user.
+So being able to pass in a custom file name can be useful 👍

+- _[@dj_yanic](https://www.instagram.com/dj_yanic/):_ good use case: I keep track of my resume version number, but the recruiter that download it from my website doesn’t need to know what version it is.

+- _[@build.script.log](https://www.instagram.com/build.script.log/):_ also you could programmatically change the file name, to included the date or user name for example.
+Neat tip!

 ## Community Feedback

 - _[@vikneshwaran_jk](https://www.instagram.com/vikneshwaran_jk/):_ I have used this download attribute in my personal portfolio website to make my resume as downloadable(pdf).
 Simply powerful👌